IOleg-crypto/python-zip-program/readme.md

 python3 zip_pack.py
 ```

-Feel free to adjust the instructions or formatting as needed for project.
+Feel free to following the instructions